right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 WE WILL MAKE HER YOUR GIRLFRIEND.

-It's funny how the same behaviors that most men think are the things they are doing right in a relationship are actually completely wrong: calling women all

----

-# THE PASSPORT

-the time, buying lots of gifts, letting her take the lead, forcing her to take the lead, being her personal assistant, telling her how much you love her all the time, and letting her make the decisions on where to go and what to do.
+It's funny how the same behaviors that most men think are the things they are doing right in a relationship are actually completely wrong: calling women allthe time, buying lots of gifts, letting her take the lead, forcing her to take the lead, being her personal assistant, telling her how much you love her all the time, and letting her make the decisions on where to go and what to do.
 These are the most unattractive behaviors you can have, and they KILL attraction.
 Do I have your attention yet?

 Women basically RESPOND to two things: social status and the reversal of traditional roles of pursuit, wherein the man chases the woman.

 The girls you think are totally innocent and virtuous, if put under the right emotional circumstances, might sleep with a man on the first night, leave their boyfriends for some guy in a bar, or even risk their marriage to spend one night with a guy.
 Is this some random guy?
 No. He knows women, and he knows himself.
 If these women wouldn't sleep with him, they would most definitely feel a strong sense of attraction and arousal in his presence.
 These men understand women's emotional states, and are able to control and dominate them.
 "But my girlfriend wouldn't do that!"
 Famous last words, my friend...

-This is a guy who can turn her on, make her emotional, make her
+This is a guy who can turn her on, make her emotional, make herfeel protected, threatened, excited, aroused, nervous, comfortable, and submissive at the same time.

----

-# CHASE HUGHES

-feel protected, threatened, excited, aroused, nervous, comfortable, and submissive at the same time.
 He's what you will be soon.

 Almost all women have felt it before.
 It's a feeling in their stomach, and they say it just keeps getting warmer and their body feels totally saturated with arousal hormones, culminating in an almost irresistible urge to "be with" the guy in front of them.

 Women are very emotional beings.
 Not only that, they have feelings about feelings about feelings.
 Confused yet?
 Not for long, I promise.
 Their thoughts, actions, beliefs, desires, passions, fantasies, and daydreams are driven by emotions.
 What if you had the power to GIVE a woman whatever emotions you wanted?
 You will.
 Go ahead and hug yourself now...

 Ask any woman what she looks for in a man, and you'll be offered a list of a hundred qualities that they like: being funny, smart, compassionate, romantic, great with kids, educated, wealthy, successful, and being a really good listener are a few.
 So most men try to have all of these qualities women like.
 The problem is this: What a woman likes is not the same thing she will respond to emotionally.
-Why do men who have all these great

----

-# THE PASSPORT

-traits keep getting rejected, dumped, and walked on by women?
+Why do men who have all these greattraits keep getting rejected, dumped, and walked on by women?
 Simple; most women don't fully understand what makes their own attraction and emotional doors open up.
 They will respond to something completely different than what they say that they like.

 What makes the same woman who says she wants a nice, funny, and loving guy dump that same guy for a jerk who doesn't treat her well at all?
 She doesn't really know either.
 She simply responded to something that made her feel good.
 It's not her fault.
 It's nature and biology at work.
 Women respond emotionally and sexually to social status and leadership.
 These qualities together create a high-octane mixture of attraction and arousal hormones.
 Let me show you why.

 About a bajillion years ago, if a woman mated with the leader of any given society, her chances of survival and the survival of her offspring were drastically improved.
 Just because we drink three-dollar bottled water, drive SUVs, have wireless MP3 players and text messaging does not make us immune to biology.
-Mating with the group leader or the alpha male made it possible for her and her offspring to survive, be well fed, and for them to live longer by way of
+Mating with the group leader or the alpha male made it possible for her and her offspring to survive, be well fed, and for them to live longer by way ofprotection.

----

-# CHASE HUGHES

-protection.
 It was not ever something they had to think about; it was programmed through thousands of years of evolution that predates our species.
 Any animal that mates with their pack leader has a better chance of being protected and having their offspring better provided for.
 Wolves, for instance, will only allow the pack leader to mate with the females of the group, thereby ensuring the genetic quality of future generations to come.
 Wolves did not sit down at a table and decide this; it is just how nature works.
 The females will always try to mate with the males who are leaders of their group.
 If they don't, they could face death, starvation, and the sacrifice of their offspring.

 In high school, the popular guys and the football players were always the ones dating all of the hot girls, weren't they?
 Most of them, I'm sure, didn't even have all the looks and money.
 This is called status response: a woman responding sexually or emotionally to a guy with high status.
 Rock stars and celebrities have the same effect of status response.
 Social status is a biological indicator of leadership, a primal attraction drive in women.
 The same principle is applied when the popular kid in school would say